ajdillhoff/personal-site/content/courses/cse6363/_index.md

 # - name: Declare this menu item as a parent with ID `name`.
 # - weight: Position of link in menu.
 menu:
     cse6363:
-    name: Home
+        name: "CSE 6363"
         weight: 1
 ---

-This is the course page for CSE 6363 - Machine Learning in Fall 2023.
+This is the course page for CSE 6363 - Machine Learning in Spring 2024.
 Here you'll find class notes and other helpful resources.
 All assignments and announcements will be posted on Canvas.

 ## Teaching Assistants

-- Greeshma Jayanth (gxj4507 (at) mavs (dot) uta (dot) edu)
+- Section 006: Greeshma Jayanth (gxj4507 (at) mavs (dot) uta (dot) edu)
+- Section 101: Arshia Ilaty (axi7094 (at) mavs (dot) uta (dot) edu)

 ## Office Hours

 **All office hours are conducted via Teams by default.** Please contact me for an appointment if you wish to meet in person.

-- MoWeFri 12PM - 1PM
-- TuTh 11AM - 12PM
+TBD